Siddhantsingh1230/Artic/README.md

 6. Delete Posts: Maintain control over your content by having the option to delete posts whenever you choose.

-7.Toggle Through Notifications: Customize your notification preferences to receive updates on likes, comments, and interactions as they happen.
+7. Toggle Through Notifications: Customize your notification preferences to receive updates on likes, comments, and interactions as they happen.

 8. Messages and Global Chat: Connect with other users through the Artic Global Chat